-Adult day centers are "drop-off" sites where a person who does not need individual supervision can stay during the day.
-This service is usually offered during working hours and may or may not be available on weekends.
+These are "drop-off" sites where a person who doesn't need one-on-one attention can stay during the day.
+This service is usually offered during working hours.
+It may or may not be available on weekends.
 Meals, personal care services, and social activities are provided.

-Nursing homes generally have two levels of care.
-Intermediate care includes assistance with using the toilet, dressing, and personal care for people who do not have serious medical conditions.
-Skilled nursing care is usually for people who have just come from the hospital or for others who have medical conditions that require more intensive nursing care.
+These generally have two levels of care.
+Intermediate care includes assistance with using the toilet, dressing, and personal care for people who don't have serious medical problems.
+Skilled nursing care is usually for people who have just come from the hospital or for others who have medical problems that require more intensive nursing care.
 Some facilities have special units for people with dementia.

-Hospice programs provide social, personal, and medical services for terminally ill people who wish to spend their remaining time at home or in an environment less formal than a hospital or nursing home.
+These provide social, personal, and medical services for people who are near the end of life and who wish to spend their remaining time at home or in an environment less formal than a hospital or nursing home.

 Current as of: